Wang-Jia-yu-cloud/data-analytics-portfolio/hr-employee-churn-analysis/README.md

 ![Promotion vs Monthly Hours](promotion_vs_hours.png)

-Employees working 250+ monthly hours without a promotion in the past five years have the highest departure rates, suggesting that unrecognized overwork contributes strongly to turnover.
+Employees working 250+ monthly hours without a promotion in the past five years show the highest departure rates.
+This suggests that unrecognized overwork is a major driver of turnover.

 ---